Women, Stress, and Acne

 The hypothesis for how stress may lead to acne: Researchers believe that stress may cause inflammation inside skin pores.
 This is relevant because acne is an inflammatory disease, meaning that inflammation plays an important role in all aspects of acne development.
 So, if stress causes inflammation in skin pores, it is possible that it will aggravate acne.

 Stress might lead to inflammation by means of chemicals called neurotransmitters.
 Neurotransmitters exist all over the human body and are released by the brain when the body is stressed.
 Research has discovered that people with acne have more stress-related neurotransmitters in their skin than people without acne.
 Whether these stress-related neurotransmitters are the cause of the inflammation present in acne is unknown, but it is a possibility that researchers are investigating.1-3 For example, studies show that acne bacteria, which is present on the skin of most people, can sense and react to certain neurotransmitters and thus might act as a relay between stress and acne.4

 Women Experience More Stress than Men

 Generally, women and men are equally likely to develop a mental health disorder.
-When it comes to stress-related disorders like anxiety and depression, though, women are 50% more likely to develop one.1,4,5 There is much debate regarding why, and the answer is not known.
+When it comes to stress-related disorders like anxiety and depression, though, women are 50% more likely to develop one.1,6,7 There is much debate regarding why, and the answer is not known.